The academic year begins with a Summer Session (May to August) followed by a Regular Session (September to April).

 Concordia University has adopted a system of assigning credits to the components of its graduate programs.
 This system was recommended by the Conseil des Universités du Québec for implementation in all the universities of the Province of Québec.
 The fundamental concepts in this system are defined in the Rapport du Conseil des Universités sur les Diplômes Universitaires.
 The credit base takes into account the total activity of the student in terms of lectures, seminars, conferences, laboratories, studio or practice periods, practica, and research, including, where appropriate, the number of hours of personal work required, as estimated by the university.
 A credit is considered to represent a minimum of 45 hours devoted by the student to an educational activity as described above.

 While the language of instruction in Concordia University is normally English, students have the right to write their assignments and examinations in French.
-It must be understood, however, that in a case where a professor cannot read French, the assignments and examinations must be read by another professor, with possible disadvantages and delays for the student.
+It must be understood, however, that in a case where a professor cannot read French, the assignments and examinations must be read by another professor with sufficient French language proficiency.
 Students are advised to enquire of the instructor at the beginning of the course whether assignments and examinations written in French will be read personally by the professor.
 Notwithstanding the above, language and literature departments may require assignments and examinations to be written in the language being studied.

 The grades and other notations described and defined in this section are those used for the evaluation of graduate courses and certain other graduate degree and diploma components.
 Some programs have academic regulations supplementing these definitions and descriptions.
 Such additional regulations define what is required in terms of grades for a student to be considered in good standing in a program.
 Refer to the relevant program section of this calendar and, where the academic regulations for a program have not been stated, consult the Graduate Program Director.
 Grades used for graduate courses or courses taken as part of a graduate program are A+, A, A-, B+, B, B-, C, Pass, F, Fail, Fail/Absent (F/ABS), Audit , In Progress (IP) and In Progress Extension (IPE).